 Australian winemakers have responded to this noticeable change in drinking and buying habits, and are embracing the challenge of crafting “serious” or “intentional” rosé that is born in the vineyard and not pieced together as an afterthought in the cellar.
 The hallmarks of a modern, exciting Australian rosé: pink of course – but more blush or salmon than fuchsia or hot – full-flavoured but still delicate and eminently drinkable, textural, and refreshingly dry to finish.
 It’s the perfect recipe for a lifestyle wine that can shine with or without food, and be shared with friends or followers alike.

-With a thicker skinned grape like Shiraz, which is used in our 2018 Howard Park Miamup Rosé, there is danger of colour saturation occurring quickly, so the grapes are pressed immediately and the skin contact is essentially reduced to the time that they are mingling with the juice in the press, a method known as Vin Gris.
+With a thicker skinned grape like Shiraz, which is used in the 2021 Howard Park Miamup Rosé, there is danger of colour saturation occurring quickly, so the grapes are pressed immediately and the skin contact is essentially reduced to the time that they are mingling with the juice in the press, a method known as Vin Gris.
 Texture and flavour in the finished wine is boosted by the addition of white wine lees into the fermenting barrels, and the stirring of these solids through the juice.

 This reduced contact with flavour compounds contained in the skins, along with picking the grapes earlier to retain acidity, are the reason that rosé wines made from red grape varieties typically display some of the attractive characteristics of white varieties such as citrus fruits, while the more expected red berry overtones are tarter and lighter.